 Did you know last fiscal year, Peace River Center’s Supported Housing program provided 52 households with assistance?
-Led by Director of HUD & Supportive Housing Programs Cedric H. Cox, Sr., C.O.S, the program provides:
+Led by Manager of HUD & Supportive Housing Programs Cedric H. Cox, Sr., C.O.S, the program provides:

 - rapid re-housing services to persons who are homeless or living in places not meant for human habitation;

 - rental assistance services for persons at risk of becoming homeless; and

 - utility assistance services

 The team of three–one full and two part-time employees–have over 50 years of combined housing experience in affordable housing, low-income housing, and housing search assistance.

 Recipients must first complete the HUD-mandated “Coordinated Entry Process,” which prioritizes recipients by need.
 That means the person most in need is addressed first.
 Once accepted into the program, an appointment is scheduled and recipients bring in all required supporting documentation such as eviction notice, a copy of the lease, copies outstanding utility bills, as well as other documents including state ID, social security card, birth certificate, proof of income to ensure recipients meet all the program eligibility requirements.